Controlled Burn of Slash Piles in Open Spaces

 Because conditions are weather dependent (snow on ground, low wind, etc.), burning is usually scheduled for late fall or early winter.
 Look for notifications near the scheduled burn day on local media channels, as well as Park City Municipal social media pages.

 Where will it be taking place?

-Work will take place in the City-owned open spaces as specified by red areas on the map below.
+Work will take place in the City-owned open spaces as specified.

 What is controlled burning of slash piles?

 Controlled burning of slash piles is a form of fire mitigation designed to keep forests healthy and prevent dangerous wildfires through safely burning cut vegetation from defensible space/forest health work.

 The City uses qualified wildfire professionals and foresters.
 This year you may see employees from Alpine Forestry.

 Logan Jones, Trails & Open Space Coordinator | email@example.com | 435-615-5176